adlajebara/word-counting/README.md

 # word-counting
-I wrote this code while taking a summer course at Chalmers university.
+I wrote this code as part of an assingemnt while taking a summer course in Python at Chalmers university.

 This assignment focuses on a technique which can be found in many algorithms that allow machines to understand human language.
 The code includes tokenization, how to split a running text into a sequence of words (tokens) and word counting, aggregate statistics for the frequencies of different words.